LiangA/interpretive-HRmanagement/README.md

 * [special]()

 # Supplement explanation
-This vedio provide some extra information that not as fatal as above ones, but still suggested to know.
+This vedio provides some extra information that not as fatal as above ones, but still are suggested to know.

 * [supplement]()